-DisputeSoft was engaged in a pre-litigation data security investigation by a financial management firm (referred to in this article as “Blue Ridge”) to assess the firm’s endpoint and domain name system (DNS) resolution protection software to determine whether existing protective measures were sufficient to prevent users from accessing prohibited websites and software.
-As part of our investigation, DisputeSoft reviewed the DNS protection software for security flaws and made a number of recommendations to the financial management firm’s systems administrator.
+DisputeSoft was engaged as software failure expert witnesses in a pre-litigation data security investigation by a financial management firm (referred to in this article as “Blue Ridge”) to assess the firm’s endpoint and domain name system (DNS) resolution protection software to determine whether existing protective measures were sufficient to prevent users from accessing prohibited websites and software.
+As part of our investigation in this software failure case study, DisputeSoft reviewed the DNS protection software for security flaws and made a number of recommendations to the financial management firm’s systems administrator.

 We’ve drawn on industry standard best practices and our experience in the Blue Ridge matter to produce the below list of measures a company can take to assess the state of its data security practices.
 This list is not exhaustive, but could serve as a starting point for assessing and mitigating security vulnerabilities.

 A firewall is the first line of defense against attempted attacks and security breaches.
 It sits between the internet and a company’s internal network, and serves as a gatekeeper to filter out unwanted internet traffic and only allow approved activity through.
 Firewalls can protect against port-specific vulnerability attacks, such as Denial of Service attacks.
 There are many different types of firewalls of differing degrees of sophistication, but having a firewall is necessary to block traffic from the most common threats to data security.